vitaut/vitaut.net/_posts/2012-12-15-making-string-formatting-fast.md

 As shown in [this article](http://accu.org/index.php/journals/1539) Boost Format makes lots of allocations (from 16 to 41 depending on a compiler) for a simple formatting operation.
 FastFormat library does from 1 to 3 allocations for the same example.
-The format library can avoid any allocation if the number of format arguments is less or equal to 10 and the output fits into a 500 character buffer.
+The C++ Format library can avoid any allocation if the number of format arguments is less or equal to 10 and the output fits into a 500 character buffer.
 These limits are tentative and can be easily adjusted if necessary.